CyberPhoenix90/aurum/README.md

 TODO App with creation, deletion drag and drop, editing and marking as done of tasks all under 100 lines of code with aurum: https://codepen.io/cyberphoenix90/pen/LYYMwVr

-For documentation and quickstart guides check out the Aurums homepage: https://aurumjs.org/
+For documentation and quickstart guides check out Aurums homepage (which is fully written in aurum and open source): https://aurumjs.org/